mbridak/augratin/README.md

 ## Recent changes

 - [25-5-18] Updated Omnirig CAT to sync both VFOs to use diversity tuning.
 Setting Mode of the SUB reciever is acheived through an omnirig hack of the .ini file.
-Removed use of depricated pkgutil.getloader()
+Removed use of depricated pkgutil.getloader().
+Migrate from Qt5 to Qt6.
 - [23-12-22] Added UDP broadcast of ADIF info for popular logging software integration (tested with HRD)
 - [23-5-26] Added Ubuntu dark mode if adwaita-qt is installed.
 - [23-5-18] Fix crashes related to if flrig running w/ no radio, or flrig closes.
 Add dialog message window to initial startup if CAT control failed.
 For some reason I was missing the 17m band.
 Added back band selector for those who have CAT.